interledger/web-monetization-extension/test/testplan/testplan.md

 The purpose of this document is to guide end-user testing of the Web Monetization browser extension.

 ## Audience
 Any person interested in testing the beta release of the Web Monetization extension.
-There is no requirement for technical competencies.
+There are no requirements for technical competencies.

 We focus on functional test cases, and the goal is to record and report the actual behaviour that was observed when it differs from the expected behaviour.